 …the realization that radio and television are primarily media of entertainment was slow in coming, and the acknowledgment of this fact continues to disillusion numerous irrepressible media idealists…

 Radio and TV can be used for informative or educational ends, but by the nature of broadcast, they're best suited to entertainment.
 The most successful educational TV shows, like Sesame Street, have generally blended education with entertainment.
 Audio or video with a more purely practical purpose is better distributed on discs or over the Internet, where it can be consulted at will.

 I generally avoid temptation, unless I can't resist it.

-This short, confusing sentence feels representative of the deep ambivalence inherent in self-control dilemmas.
+This short, confusing sentence feels representative of the deep ambivalence inherent in self-control dilemmas (whether they're about sex or not).
 Self-control dilemmas are characterized by how we in some sense want to fail.
 The quote also suggests that we may semi-voluntarily leverage the very idea of lack of self-control (being "unable to resist" something) in order to justify an indulgence to ourselves and thereby enable it.

 Protect me from what I want.

 Desire and pleasure can be dangerous.
 More generally, we don't always act in our own best interests.

 We can't be held accountable for our thoughts and desires.
 We have little to no control over them, and besides, they only matter in how they influence our actions, and our actions are what we should answer for.

 There are no guarantees that resources, aptitude, and ambition are distributed among humanity in a convenient way.
 So, they tend to be hopelessly scattered.
 This is one way in which the world is inherently unjust.

 In all of mankind's history, there has never been more damage done than by people who "thought they were doing the right thing".